akshiiitt/highlighterExtensionNotion/README.md

-# Text Highlighter & Notion Saver
+# Text Highlighter & Notion Saver (Minimal)

-A minimal Chrome extension that allows you to highlight selected text on any webpage and automatically save it to Notion for easy reference and revision.
+A minimal Chrome extension to highlight selected text on a page and save it to a Notion page via a right‑click context menu.

 ## Features

-- 🖍️ **Simple Text Highlighting**: Select any text and click to highlight it
+- 🖍️ **Highlight**: Select text and use the right‑click menu → "Highlight & Save to Notion"
-- 📝 **Notion Integration**: Automatically saves highlighted text to your Notion database
+- 📝 **Notion Integration**: Appends the selected text to a single Notion page
 - 🚀 **Minimal & Fast**: No unnecessary features, just what you need
 - 📖 **Perfect for Research**: Great for saving important points while reading articles